HustLion/cppPrac/README.md

-# cppPrac
+# cppPrac -> on hold. cpp stored with oj and others things by brainscape with exporting service.
 This repo is for my c++ practice and algorithm practice.
 In English and Chinese.
-Simply put, I use stackedit to record things I learnt and put useful things to quizlet and use online code judges to practice algorithm and C++ skills.
+Simply put, I use sublime text 3 to record things I learnt and get screenshot and put useful things to brainscape and use online code judges to practice algorithm and C++ skills.
 On my way, I may gradually develop some custom apps but as a beginner I will use existing tools properly.

-No I can't stand that... most of them can't not simutaneously support advanced math formulas and program syntax..
-Do it myself with syntax highlighting...

 Memorization Workflow: